Get an instant quote from the best providers in your area in seconds!

 Business Internet Service

 It almost goes without saying that businesses today, small and large, need to have a reliable and rock-solid Internet connection to enable them to do business.
 Choosing the wrong business Internet service provider will do your business more harm than good, and can cost you customers that you can never get back.
 Even a small business today cannnot afford to try to make DSL or cable suffice; while the price may be attractive, the service from DSL or cable is more often than not exactly what you pay for — cheap, and is that the message that you want to get across to your customers?
 Your customers are going to think that if you cheap-out on your business Internet service, that you will also cheap-out on the quality of the products and services that you are offering.
 You need to understand that with DSL and cable, the only way they can achieve the price points they quote is because those circuits are designed to be over-subscribed to the hilt, and if your DSL or cable is not over-subscribed today, you can bet that your provider is trying to over-subscribe it, because they offer NO guarantees for DSL or cable servivce.
 A smaller business can usually get by with the reliability offered by T1 or bonded T1, but if Ethernet services are offered in your area, it is definitely something that you should look at closely and consider, as it can be an extremely cost effective solution.

 Keep in mind that the Ethernet services being offered here are Carrier Ethernet offerings.
-The term “ethernet” is tossed around by DSL and cable providers but that is not true Ethernet.
+The term “ethernet” is tossed about by DSL and cable providers but that is not true Ethernet.
 The services offered here are Carrier Ethernet offerings, meaning that the service is a dedicated service offered by the actual carrier, not a shared service being resold on someone else’s network.